 Spills on induction cooktops are less likely to bake onto the cooking surface.

-Because the surface of a ceramic cooktop heats up and stays hot even after you've turned it off, spills can bake on, making them difficult to remove.
-The cooking zone of an induction cooktop doesn't get as hot as the surface of a ceramic cooktop, so spills are less likely to bake on to the cooking surface.
+By contrast, the cooking zone of an induction cooktop doesn’t get as hot as the surface of a ceramic cooktop, so spills are less likely to bake on to the cooking surface.

 Induction cooktops are made of one continuous surface – no cracks or dials for dirt and oils to hide in.
 You can clean the whole cooktop with just a few wipes.

-However, if you choose a ceramic cooktop that has knobs to control the temperature, they can be a pain to clean around.
-They can be removed for cleaning, but it's an extra step, and the knobs themselves can get greasy and grimy.
+Many ceramic cooktops have the same sleek surface, so they’re also easy to clean.
+However, if you choose one that has knobs to control the temperature, they can be a pain to clean around.
+They can be removed, but it’s an extra step, and the knobs themselves can get greasy and grimy.

-Many home cooks love gas for its almost instant responsiveness.
-If you opt for an induction cooktop, you won't have to worry about giving that up: they're just as responsive as gas, so when you change the temperature on the dial, the change is reflected immediately.
+Many home cooks love gas for its instant responsiveness.
+If you opt for an induction cooktop, you won’t have to worry about giving that up: they’re just as responsive as gas, so when you change the temperature on the dial, the change is reflected immediately.

 Ceramic cooktops take more time to respond when you increase or decrease the temperature, which could be frustrating for cooks who are used to cooking with gas or induction.

-It's worth noting, though, that if you're used to being able to see temperature changes (for example from the flame on your gas cooktop getting bigger or smaller), it may take some time to get used to an induction cooktop, which doesn't give any visual feedback like this.
+It’s worth noting, though, that if you’re used to being able to see temperature changes (for example, from the flame on your gas cooktop getting bigger or smaller), it may take some time to get used to an induction cooktop, which doesn’t give any visual feedback like this.

 With ceramic cooktops, on the other hand, the cooking zone lights up when you switch it on.